Jean-Pierre Siméon

-Jean-Pierre Siméon (born 6 May 1950) is a French poet, novelist, dramatist and translator.
+Jean-Pierre Siméon (/fr/; born 6 May 1950) is a French poet, novelist, dramatist and translator.
 Siméon's publications have been awarded various national and international poetry prizes.
 His poetry and theater works are translated into around fifteen languages.
-In 2024 Siméon became the third French poet to win the Golden Wreath Award (Struga Poetry Evenings Award) after Eugène Guillevic and Yves Bonnefoy.

-Life and career
+Early life and academic pursuits

 Jean-Pierre Siméon was born in Paris (France) in May 1950.

 His mother, Denise, was a teacher and his father, Roger, made a career in the national education administration and became head of publications at the University of Clermont-Ferrand where the family settled in 1962.

+His grand-father, Edelweiss, was a singer in Montmartre and his uncle, Michel Siméon, was a painter and illustrator.

-He studied literature at the University of Clermont-Ferrand and became a teacher.
+He studied literature at the University of Clermont-Ferrand.
+In 1974, he passed his aggregation in Modern Literature and became a teacher.
+He has taught at the University Institute for Teachers Training (IUFM), the National School of Theatre Arts and Techniques (ENSATT), and the Institute for Political Sciences.

+Writing career

-In 1977, with his father and a group of poets from Auvergne, he was one of the founders of the ARPA magazine, of which he was director.
+In 1977, with his father and a group of poets from Auvergne, he was one of the founders of the ARPA (Poetry magazine), of which he was director.

 He was the founder of Semaine de la poésie (“Poetry Week”) in Clermont-Ferrand in 1987.

 He began writing for L'Humanité in the 90's.

+In 1991, he founded and directed, with Jean-Marie Barnaud, the Grands fonds collection at Éditions Cheyne.

-From 2001 to 2017 he was the art director of “Printemps des poètes” (The Spring of Poets).
+From 2001 to 2017 he was the art director of Printemps des poètes (“The Spring of Poets”), recipient of the Prix Goncourt de la poésie 2016.

 From 2001 to 2019 he was an associate poet of the Théâtre National Populaire in Villeurbanne.
-He met Carolyn Carlson, whose poems he translated and with whom he created several poetry events based on his own texts or those of Carolyn Carlson.

-Jean-Pierre Siméon has taught at the University Institute for Teachers Training (IUFM), the National School of Theatre Arts and Techniques (ENSATT), and the Institute for Political Sciences.

-He lives in Clermont-Ferrand and continues to write.
 He is the director of the Éditions Gallimard Poetry collection since 2018.